 An encounter with beauty can open the door of perception to turn from our errors and begin a journey toward the authentic.
 What Christians call “repentance” is often sparked by an encounter with the beautiful.

 “Jesus is the source of beauty.
 As that source, Jesus is appealing and knowing him brings delight.
 In Isaiah 61 the prophet makes an explicit connection between beauty, suffering, and justice.
-Those who receive crowns of beauty are those who have been poor, brokenhearted, captive, warning, grieving, and despairing.”
+Those who receive crowns of beauty are those who have been poor, brokenhearted, captive, wandering, grieving, and despairing.”

 “An encounter with beauty can show us what could be and make us rightly dissatisfied with the way things are…Sacrifices are needed to provide beauty in the world.”